hupkit/hupkit/docs/split-repositories.md

 **Caution:** Splitting is automatically skipped when the `--no-pull` option is provided.

+## Splitting during a release

-The release command works a little different here, when making a new release the split operation is always performed!
+The `release` command works a little different here, when making a new release the split operation is always performed!
 You cannot skip this.
-However you can skip the synchronizing of tags to certain split repositories by setting the `sync-tags` config to false.
+However you can skip the synchronizing of tags to certain split repositories by setting the `sync-tags` config to false.å

 ```php
     // ...